 A Roth IRA differs from a Traditional IRA in that contributions are made after you have already paid income tax.
 This allows your interest to grow tax-free and allows you to contribute at any age.
 In order to withdraw funds, you must have reached the age of 59.5, and your account must have been established at least five prior.
 This is good for someone who expects his or her tax rates to be higher during retirement years.

 Why retirement planning is critical for small businesses

 No matter what age group you are trying to attract for your business, retirement planning needs to be a part of your benefits package.
 While older employees may be more concerned about having what they need to retire, younger employees are fully aware that when they retire, Social Security won’t cover their bills (if it even still exists).
 By offering a competitive benefits package that includes a retirement plan, you will show your existing employees that you value their service, and you will attract new talent to your organization, and have your pick of the litter.

 How Do Small Business Owners Choose the Best Retirement Option For Their Business?

 Giving your employees the opportunity to set up a retirement account is not only the right thing to do, but it’s also a smart business decision.
 With so many options, you’ll want to discuss the pros and cons of small business owner retirement strategies with a professional and decide what would be best for your small business retirement plan.
-Contact Las Vegas CPA Firm, Larry L. Bertsch, CPA and Associates to help you get started on the right path.
+Contact Las Vegas Accounting Firm, Larry L. Bertsch, accounting and associates to help you get started on the right path.